JeffersonLab/clara-docs/docs/clas/installation.md

 {% download file: install-claradk-clas.sh, name: install-claradk-clas %}

-So, for CDK installation copy downloaded scripts into the *work-dir* and type:
+So, for CDK installation copy downloaded scripts into your `<work_dir>` and type:

 ```
-> cd work-dir
-> install-claradk.sh
+./install-claradk.sh
 ```
 or
 ```
-> install-claradk-clas.sh
+./install-claradk-clas.sh
 ```